-My first rotation in graduate school, where I began getting hands-on experience as a psychologist, was on the children’s unit of Terrell State Hospital, outside of Dallas.
-We housed around 25 five to eleven year-old boys and girls.
+During my first rotation in graduate school, where I began getting hands-on experience as a psychologist, I was on a children’s unit of Terrell State Hospital, outside of Dallas; our patients were around twenty-five children between five and eleven year-olds.

 They were far from lucky.

 They were kids.
 They laughed and played.
 They fought and cried.
 Many had suffered vicious abuse from their parents.
-Some had little control over their behavior due to severe mental illness.
+Others had little control over their behavior due to severe mental illness.
 A few had both.
-So many times, their reactions to adults and to each other was stunted and skewed by what had happened already in their short lives.
+So many times, their reactions to adults and to each other was stunted and skewed by the trauma already experienced in their short lives.

-I was given the task of running a group for some of the youngest girls — basically on healthy ways to feel about your body and yourself.
+I was given the task of running a group for some of the youngest girls on healthy ways to feel about your body and yourself.
 They’d all been sexually abused.
-I listened as six year-old Natalie tried to explain the cruel things that had been done to her, and how sad she was.
+I listened as six year-old Josie tried to explain the cruel things that had been done to her, and how sad she was.
 I watched as little hands were held out in comfort and understanding.
-I at times felt surreal, as they nodded their heads and talked about sexual behavior like much older children.
-I tried to guide, but was aware of the damage already caused.
+It felt surreal, as they nodded their heads and talked about sexual behavior like much older children.
+I did my best to guide, very aware of the damage already caused to these young girls.

 And then there was Max.
-Max was built like a tank.
-When he laughed, his whole body shook.
+Max was built like a tank and when he laughed, his whole body shook.
 When he ran, it was at warp speed.
-When he drew his body like he believed it looked, it was grossly malformed and resembled a monster much more than a human.
+When he drew what he believed his body to look like, it was grossly malformed and resembled a monster much more than a human.

 Max had also been abused in every way possible.

-How can you risk being vulnerable when parents didn’t protect?
-Or, in perhaps a less dramatic but very potent way, those parents gave you the message that you weren’t important?
+How can you risk being vulnerable when your parents didn’t protect you, or worse, brutally victimized you?
+Or, in perhaps a less dramatic but still very potent way, your parents gave you the message that you weren’t important?
 If you were hurting, you heard, “Too bad.”
 If you were frightened or sad, “Get over it.”
 “Man up.”
 If you were in pain, there was deafening silence.

-Having children changed Matthew.
+Happily, having children changed Jerry.
 Or I should say, he allowed having children to change him.
 He was fighting huge temper problems and depression, but he wanted therapy.
 He’d never seen anyone before, and as he began to talk, brief tears that were quickly brushed away came into the same eyes that had been coldly cautious and eerily frightening when I first met him.
-He revealed not only what he had done, but what had been done to him.
+He revealed not only the cruel things he’d done, but what had been done to him.
 He watched me intently for signs of judgment or disgust, like a thirsty animal finding water but afraid to let down its guard, and drink.
 His huge frame slowly began to relax.

 He came to therapy only a few times.
 He thanked me for listening.
 He thanked me for caring about his world, his reality.

 I was the one who was grateful.
-For Matthew showed me, once again, how courageous people can be.
-No matter how much hurt there is, no matter how victimized you have been, no matter how guilty you are of creating pain for others, you can find trust.
+For Jerry showed me, once again, how courageous people can be.
+No matter how much hurt there is, no matter how victimized you’ve been, no matter how guilty you are of creating pain for others, you can find trust.
 You can reach out.
 You can try to connect.